nostr-dev-kit/ndk/README.md

     -   [ ] Implicit relays discovery following `t` tag usage
     -   [ ] Explicit relays blacklist
 -   [ ] nostr-tools/SimplePool drop-in replacement interface

+## Read-world uses of NDK

+See [REFERENCES.md](./REFERENCES.md) for a list of projects using NDK to see how others are using it.

 ## Instantiate an NDK instance